 Each mascara comes in a reusable tin or glass vial with compostable bamboo applicators.
 You can also add their lengthening mascara setting powder and eyebrow mascara to your zero-waste mascara order.

 Clean-Faced Cosmetics makes organic beauty products using cruelty-free natural ingredients.
 Their products come in packaging that is biodegradable and reusable.
 They also ship in biodegradable cello bags.
 All their labels come in recycled paper, using eco-friendly ink.
 The brand is also striving to operate as an entirely zero-waste company.

 Ethical features: Plastic-free tube and a mascara wand, 100% natural ingredients, cruelty-free

-> This zero-waste mascara comes in little glass tubes, an aluminum lid, and a brown string.
-BeeYou makes this mascara from five ingredients that are healthy on the skin and promote lash growth.
+This zero-waste mascara comes in little glass tubes, an aluminum lid, and a brown string.
+BeeYou makes this mascara from five healthy ingredients on the skin and promotes lash growth.
 The brown shade is 100% organic, while the black shade is 100% natural and mostly organic.
 They are free of parabens, oxides, or phthalates.

-> They are cruelty-free; however, they are not vegan.
+They are cruelty-free; however, they are not vegan.
 Their mascara contains organic beeswax, which is USDA-certified organic.

 The brand also has vegan mascara options, which you can get upon request.
 They will also leave out their reusable wand if you have one.